ALARA Stay-Time Review Guide Skip to main content

 Frequently Asked Questions

 Break the job into segments with different dose rates.
 Calculate the dose for each segment (dose rate x time in that segment) and sum them.
-Compare the total to the dose allocation for the job.
-For example, if you spend 20 minutes at 10 mR/hr (3.3 mR) and then move to a 40 mR/hr area, your remaining allocation determines how long you can stay.
-If your total allocation is 20 mR, you have 16.7 mR left, giving you 16.7/40 = 25 minutes in the higher-dose area.
+Compare the total to the task dose-budget prompt.
+For example, 20 minutes at 10 mR/hr is 3.3 mrem and 15 minutes at 40 mR/hr is 10 mrem, for a 13.3 mrem local arithmetic total.
+Verify the segment plan, dose budget, surveys, and dose records outside the calculator.

 TEDE (Total Effective Dose Equivalent) is the sum of the deep dose equivalent from external sources plus the committed effective dose equivalent from internal sources (inhalation or ingestion of radioactive material).
 For sealed source work where there is no intake of radioactive material, the TEDE equals the deep dose equivalent, which is what your TLD or OSLD measures.
 The distinction matters for work involving unsealed radioactive material or potential contamination.